summyalena/school-lib/README.md

 ## Setup
 - To setup, kindly clone the github repo https://github.com/summyalena/school-lib.git
 - Navigate to school-lib file: cd school-lib

+## Usage
+To get a local copy up and running follow these simple example steps:
+--- To clone the github repo: git clone https://github.com/summyalena/school-lib.git cd school-lib
+On the command line, at the project's root, run bundle install to install app dependencies

 ## Install
 --- npm run install